berndpfrommer/tagslam_root/README.md

 Since this is ROS package, you will need to [install ROS](http://wiki.ros.org/Installation/Ubuntu).
-This repo has been tested on Ubuntu 16.04 (ROS Kinetic) and Ubuntu 18.04 (ROS Melodic).
-On top of it, install the catkin tools:
+This repo has been tested on Ubuntu 16.04 (ROS Kinetic), Ubuntu 18.04 (ROS Melodic) and Ubuntu 20.04 (ROS Noetic).
+In addition to ROS install the catkin tools (U16.04 and U18.04):

-    sudo apt install python-catkin-tools
+    sudo apt install python-catkin-tools # Ubuntu 16.04 and 18.04
+    sudo apt install python3-catkin-tools python3-osrf-pycommon # Ubuntu 20.04

 TagSLAM's backend is based on GTSAM, so you will need to add a PPA.